 The Central NSW Renewable Energy Cooperative Ltd (CENREC) has been formed to support the uptake of renewable energy in central NSW.
-A significant aspect of this mission is the intention to purchase a wind turbine in the Flyers Creek Wind Farm, once approved by the Planning Assessment Commission.
-This means members of the co-op own the turbine, so local people will have a financial stake and the profits stay in the region.
+A significant aspect of this mission is the intention to create a mechanism for community investment in large scale wind project.
+CENREC have focused our efforts on the Flyers Creek Wind Farm.
+This means members of the co-op have invested in this infrastructure, so local people will have a financial stake and the profits stay in the region.
 This benefits local businesses and local investment.

-The purchase will allow $340,000 in dividends and community grants to flow into the local economy every year, once the turbine is commissioned.
+The purchase will allow dividends and community grants to flow into the local economy every year once the wind farm is commissioned.

-In addition, 100 full-time equivalent jobs will be created during the construction phase, five full-time equivalent jobs will be ongoing when the farm is operational, the landholders will receive substantial lease payments, and hundreds of thousands of dollars will be paid to Blayney Shire Council for road maintenance and the like.
+In addition, 100 full-time equivalent jobs will be created during the construction phase, five full-time equivalent jobs will be ongoing when the farm is operational, the landholders will receive substantial lease payments, and hundreds of thousands of dollars will be paid to Blayney Shire Council for road maintenance and the like through the Voluntary Planning Agreement.

 This is of clear economic benefit for the local community.
 We invite you to be a part of it.